Victoria Eugenie of Battenberg: Early life

-Victoria Eugenie grew up in Queen Victoria's household, as the British monarch had reluctantly allowed Beatrice to marry on the condition that she remain her mother's full-time companion and personal secretary.
+Ena grew up in Queen Victoria's household, as the British monarch had reluctantly allowed Beatrice to marry on the condition that she remain her mother's full-time companion and personal secretary.
 Therefore, she spent her childhood at Windsor Castle, Balmoral, and Osborne House on the Isle of Wight.
 She was a bridesmaid at the wedding of her cousins, the Duke (later King George V) and Duchess of York on 6 July 1893.

-When she was six, Victoria Eugenie suffered a severe concussion when she was thrown off her pony at Osborne and hit her head on the ground.
-Queen Victoria's physicians noticed "dangerous symptoms", such as "evident signs of brain pressure, probably a haemorrhage."
-Her aunt Victoria, Princess Royal, wrote, "it is so grievous that [Victoria Eugenie] cannot take notice or open her eyes."
+When she was six, Ena suffered a severe concussion when she was thrown off her pony at Osborne and hit her head on the ground.
+Queen Victoria's physicians noticed "dangerous symptoms", such as "evident signs of brain pressure, probably a haemorrhage".
+Her aunt Victoria, Princess Royal, wrote, "it is so grievous that [Ena] cannot take notice or open her eyes".

-Victoria Eugenie was close to her grandmother Queen Victoria.
+Ena was close to her grandmother Queen Victoria.
 She reflected that "having been born and brought up in her home, Queen Victoria was like a second mother to us.
-She was very kind but very strict, with old fashioned ideas of how children must be brought up."
-When Victoria Eugenie said, "I think it is time for us to go to bed," Queen Victoria corrected her.
-"Young woman, a princess should say, 'I think it is time for me to retire.
-Queen Victoria wrote that "I love these darling children so, almost as much as their own parent" and referred to Victoria Eugenie as "the little treasure."
+She was very kind but very strict, with old fashioned ideas of how children must be brought up".
+When Ena said, "I think it is time for us to go to bed", Queen Victoria corrected her.
+"Young woman, a princess should say, 'I think it is time for me to retire'.
+Queen Victoria wrote that "I love these darling children so, almost as much as their own parent" and referred to Ena as "the little treasure".

 Her father died while on active military service after contracting fever in Africa in 1896.
-After the death of Queen Victoria in 1901, the Battenbergs moved to London and took up residence in Kensington Palace.
+After the death of Queen Victoria in 1901, her mother and her family moved out of Osborne House and took up residence in Kensington Palace in London.
+Princess Beatrice inherited Osborne Cottage on the Isle of Wight from her mother.

+One of her closest friends was Lady Jean Cochrane.